 The victory march organizers also called on eastern Jerusalem Arabs to demonstrate against Israel’s intention to renovate the Mughrabi Gate, the only gate through which non-Muslims are permitted to enter the Temple Mount.
 The Jews have renamed it “Hillel Gate” as part of an effort to “Judaize” the city, the organizers said, according to the report.

-Hours after the Israel Police effectively cancelled the flag march, Israeli Prime Minister Benjamin called a meeting of senior security officials to discuss the issue, Ynet reported.
+Hours after the Israel Police effectively canceled the flag march, Israeli Prime Minister Benjamin called a meeting of senior security officials to discuss the issue, Ynet reported.
 It was agreed at the meeting that Israel Police Commissioner Yaakov Shabtai would propose alternate routes for the event.

 The cancellation of the June 10 flag march was heavily criticized by right-wing politicians, who accused police of capitulating to terrorists.